ONSdigital/eq-cims-management-ui/README.md

 ### Run All Tests

-To run all functional and unit tests, run the following commands (*Note: Functional tests require an instance of the Firestore Emulator to be running*):
+To run all functional and unit tests, run the following commands (*Note: Functional tests require an instance of the Firestore Emulator and a local instance of CIR to be running*):

 ```bash
 make dev-compose-up